 Areas of Expertise: Canadian Politics; Indigenous-Settler Relations in Canada; Aboriginal Self-Government and Land Claims; Aboriginal Property Rights and Housing; Federalism; Devolution and the Canadian Territorial North.

-Biography: Dr. Alcantara joined the department in 2008.
-His main research interests are in the fields of Indigenous-settler relations and politics, territorial governance in the Canadian north, federalism and multilevel governance, public policy and…
+Biography: Dr. Alcantara joined the department in 2008 and will be resigning effective 31 December 2015.
+His main research interests are in the fields of Indigenous-settler relations and politics, territorial governance in the Canadian north, federalism and?